Data driven innovations in oil and gas refining

 A partnership for the future

-Honeywell UOP is planning to have the first Packinox-enabled Connected Plant online by the summer of 2019, at which point plant operators can benefit from the predictive maintenance capabilities that come with the transition from a slow, occasional, manual process to one that is automated, continuous and in real time.
+Honeywell UOP is planning to have the first Packinox-enabled Connected Plant online by 2020, at which point plant operators can benefit from the predictive maintenance capabilities that come with the transition from a slow, occasional, manual process to one that is automated, continuous and in real time.

 “Previously when problems arose, we only had access to backward-looking data.
 Now we can continuously analyse data and help identify potential problems before they emerge,” says Sourp.